nikoladanilovic/3d-chess/README.md

 - Players move pieces along X, Y, and Z axes.
 - The cube is hollow — all gameplay takes place on the surfaces and edges.
 - Rules and piece movements are inspired by chess, but adapted to a 3D environment.
+- It is local.
+It takes two players to play this game but for now it can be played on one computer.

 ## 🎮 Features